vimaexd/website/blog/28102024-webfishing-mac/macfishing.md

 right click on the file and click "Show package contents". this will take you inside the app file. there's a couple steps of setup we need to do before we can run the game.

 go to your WEBFISHING steam files

+**UPDATE 12/11/2024:**
+As of a recent update, the webfishing.pck file has been removed.
+You can work around this by renaming the webfishing.exe to webfishing.pck - trust me it works somehow

 1. copy the `webfishing.pck` file. put it inside `Contents/Resources` in the app package.
 2. copy the `steam_appid.txt` file to `Contents/MacOS` in the app package.